piercelamb/DL_finalproject/README.md

     - https://dl.fbaipublicfiles.com/fairseq/gpt2_bpe/vocab.bpe
 - Download an extract at least one fairseq moe_lm model to the /models folder.
 For e.g. [this one](https://dl.fbaipublicfiles.com/fairseq/models/lm/en_dense_lm_125m.tar.gz)
   - File path should look like `'/models/en_dense_lm_125m/model.pt'`
+- Both `fairseq-preprocess` and `fairseq-train` are being passed `--cpu`.
+Delete this if you're running on GPU
 - If you've run it at all unsuccessfully before, make sure to delete files it produces as it checks for their existence before creating them.

 ## Notes